fenago/data-science/lab_guides/Lab_2.md

 The following steps will help you to complete this exercise:

-1. Open a new Colab notebook file.
+1. Open a new Jupyter notebook file.

-2. Load the necessary Python modules by entering the following code snippet into a single Colab notebook cell.
+2. Load the necessary Python modules by entering the following code snippet into a single Jupyter notebook cell.
 Press the **Shift** and **Enter** keys together to run the block of code:

     ```